conekta/conekta-.net/docs/ShippingContactsApi.md

 Update shipping contacts

-Gets a customer resource that corresponds to a customer ID.
+Update shipping contact that corresponds to a customer ID.

 ### Example
 ```csharp